hashicorp/go-extract/README.md

 Flags:
   -h, --help                              Show context-sensitive help.
-  -I, --cache-in-memory                   Cache in memory instead of disc (only if necessary).
   -C, --continue-on-error                 Continue extraction on error.
   -S, --continue-on-unsupported-files     Skip extraction of unsupported files.
   -c, --create-destination                Create destination directory if it does not exist.